Installing the data broker in Google Cloud Platform

 Contributors Download PDF of this page

-When you create a sync relationship, choose the GCP Data Broker option to deploy the data broker software on a new virtual machine instance in a VPC.
+When you create a new data broker, choose the GCP Data Broker option to deploy the data broker software on a new virtual machine instance in a VPC.
 Cloud Sync guides you through the installation process, but the requirements and steps are repeated on this page to help you prepare for installation.

 You also have the option to install the data broker on an existing Linux host in the cloud or on your premises.
 Learn more.

 Supported GCP regions

 The data broker needs an outbound internet connection so it can poll the Cloud Sync service for tasks over port 443.